byrobin81/homebridge-rootedtoon/README.md

 # homebridge-rootedtoon
 This plugin enables homebridge to communicate with a Rooted Toon.

-`npm install -g --unsafe-perm homebridge-rootedToon`
+`npm install -g --unsafe-perm homebridge-rootedtoon`

 ## Configuration
 The following should be added to the homebridge config.json: